kostja/doc/doc/1.9/book/tarantool_enterprise.rst

 Regular way of deactivating the replica set
 -------------------------------------------------------------------------------

-To perform a scheduled exclusion of the replica set from a cluster:
+To perform a scheduled downtime of the replica set from a cluster:

 1. Migrate all the buckets to other storages in the cluster.
     For migration, the replica set should be assigned a zero weight via the